West Side of the Park

 Avenue of the Palms

-an iconic stretch of date palms known as the “Avenue of the Palms.”
+Beginning at Scott Ave. and Stadium Way this iconic stretch of Canary Island date palms is known as the “Avenue of the Palms.”
 They were planted in 1895 when the park was just 9 years old.
-Some mature trees affected by diseases and have been removed and less disease-prone varieties have been planted in-between.
+Some mature trees affected by the fatal fungus, Fusarium wilt have been removed.
+Young, more robust, Chilean Wine Palms (Jubaea chilensis) have been planted in-between those that remain.

-Upper Park Drive
+Upper Elysian Park Drive

 The West Loop Trail